slntnk/python-data-essentials/README.md

 📂 Data Manipulation (data_manipulation.py):
 This file includes essential operations from Pandas and NumPy, widely used in data analytics.

-📂 Data Visualization (data_visualization.py):
+📂 Data Visualization (data_visualization.py and data_visualization.py2):
-In the visualization files (data_visualization.py and data_visualization.py2), basic data visualization techniques are discussed using Matplotlib and Seaborn libraries and different chart types are used for visualization.
+In the visualization files , basic data visualization techniques are discussed using Matplotlib and Seaborn libraries and different chart types are used for visualization.